 4 Tips for Effective Integrative Negotiations

-- Friends, not enemies.
 Highly important to integrative bargaining is a need to build positive relationships.
 You want to encourage trust and cooperation, rather than develop opposite stances.

-- You know what you want, but you also know what they want.
 You play fair and you’re willing to make concessions and collaborate.
 As a result it’s imperative to be objective and consider the situation from a bird’s eye view position.

-- Principles are important.
 Principles create an environment of trust.
 Discuss moral issues and principles with your negotiation partner to further develop a positive relationship.

-- Don’t keep secrets.
 Remain confident in discussing your issues and what you’re looking for.
 This can encourage the other party to do the same, allowing both to reach a mutually beneficial agreement.

 Important to integrative bargaining is a need to trust each other.
 It can be difficult when approaching negotiations and deals for the first time.
 However if trust can be created, than the result would be win-win scenarios.